isirode/PlaymodeGraphEditor/DEVELOPER.md

     - [ ] Fix the current issues (lines on top of UI)
   - [ ] Provide an example of how to use a saved (in Editor mode) graph in Playmode

+- [ ] Library
+  - [ ] Make the calculator library a supported library instead of an example

 ### Design

 - [ ] Is ValueType what I want, notably for the output knobs ?